-Visualisation and the Imagination
+Visualisation and the Power of the Imagination

 We are usually taught from a young age to mistrust the imagination and believe that it is foolish to give it any sense of reality.
-As children, we are encouraged to grow out of talking to imaginary friends, and we are led to believe that the imagination isn’t to be trusted and can lead to delusion and madness.
-In doing so, we lose our freedom of spirit—for with imagination comes the freedom to find ourselves, to soar in our potential, and to live our dreams.
-Imagination is how we can dream and break out of our robotic and reactive patterns that reduce our humanity to little more than the role of passive consumers.
-It allows us to be creative and to think outside the box.
-Imagination is therefore vital for self-development.
-In fact, it is a doorway to spiritual experience.
+As children, we are encouraged to grow out of talking to imaginary friends, and we are led to believe that the imagination is not to be trusted and may lead to delusion and madness.

-Visualisation is an important skill because, through the imagination, it opens you to information and potential.
-Through your imagination, you can interact with unconscious realms, often through the language of symbols, which bridge the conscious and unconscious realms of experience.
+Visualisation is an important skill because, through the imagination, it can open you to new information and possibilities.
+Through your imagination, you can interact with the unconscious mind, often through the language of symbols, which can bridge the conscious and unconscious parts of your mind.
 When the rational mind is rigid and sceptical, the imagination can release important information to you symbolically that could otherwise be analysed away and rejected.
 This happens in dreams and can also occur in visualisation.
-The key thing to realise is that the imagination is not only something that you can control (as with creative projects) but can also be a source of information and power.
-In particular, you can use it in visualisation to guide yourself on an inner journey to your true self.

-Visualisation also links together intention and manifestation.
-When you visualise your intention manifesting by imagining a clear image of it happening, and experiencing the feeling of it happening, it will be more likely to be realised.
-This is why visualisation is often used in self-development to manifest goals.
-It is also used in healing when you visualise yourself returning to health—and was famously popularised to this end by Dr Simonton, the radiation oncologist who treated cancer by encouraging his patients to use the power of positive imagery.
+Visualisation can also be used in self-development for achieving outcomes.
+When you clearly visualise your intention taking form and experience the feeling of it happening, it becomes more likely to take shape in your actions and experience.
+It can also be used to support your sense of wellbeing when you visualise yourself returning to health.
+This kind of visualisation was famously used by Dr Simonton, the radiation oncologist who encouraged his cancer patients to use the power of positive imagery.

-In the visualisations that I teach, I begin by setting a conscious intention for the visualisation and then begin a conscious inner journey related to that intention, usually with specific milestones and features.
 During that journey, I allow for imagery, impressions, and symbols to spontaneously arise to reveal information.
-At this stage, it is important to not allow the rational mind to interject to try to analyse the meaning of the imagery, impressions, and symbols, for this will break the free flow of the visualisation and shift the brain into a less-conducive state for visualisation.
-Simply go with the visualisation and interact with it in your imagination.
+At this stage, it is important not to let the rational mind jump in to analyse the meaning of the imagery, impressions, and symbols, for this will break the free flow of the visualisation and shift the brain into a less-conducive state for visualisation.
+Simply stay with the visualisation and interact with what appears.

 Visualisation is a great gift.
 To make the most of it, practise it regularly and treat it with equal importance to the other daily things you do.

-• a wise teacher or sage: the true self
+• a wise teacher or sage: the True Self

 • a sun, star, candle, or light: enlightenment